OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ShotType.JPG

-The Default shot is intended for property defaults, general editing and previewing and is not recommended for batch rendering or exporting.
-This is the basis for regular shots.
+The Default Shot is intended for property defaults, general editing and previewing and is not recommended for batch rendering or exporting.
+This is the basis for regular Shots.
 Shot data hierarchy is as follows;

 Scene Settings -> Default Shot -> Shot -> Linked Shot.

-Properties that are left empty i.e. Camera or not overridden on linked shots will be inherited down the chain.
+Properties that are left empty i.e. Camera or not overridden on linked Shots will be inherited down the chain.

-Some 'base' properties are not heritable, these depend on the shot's type and include;
+Some 'base' properties are not heritable, these depend on the Shot's type and include;

 Default Shot: